tilburgsciencehub/website/content/building-blocks/configure-your-computer/infrastructure-choice/getting-started-research-cloud.md

 {{% /tip %}}

 {{% warning %}}
-SURF is only available for researchers affiliated with dutch institutions.
+SURF services are only available for researchers affiliated with Dutch institutions.
 {{% /warning %}}